 SNCC Announcements Regarding COVID-19

 SNCC is committed to the health of our patients and staff.
 We have made adjustments to our protocols to ensure safety for all.
 We are expanding the reduction of visitors in our clinic.
-Effective March 23, 2020, we are NOT allowing caregivers in the infusion room or to wait in the lobby for their loved ones for Medical Oncology, Radiation Oncology and Rehabilitation appointments.
+Effective immediately, we are NOT allowing caregivers in the infusion room or to wait in the lobby for their loved ones for Medical Oncology, Radiation Oncology and Rehabilitation appointments.
 Once you drop off your loved one for their appointment, you will be asked to wait in your car.
 Once your loved one is done with their appointment, one of our SNCC staff will notify you via your phone and let you know you can come pick them up.
 There will be an exception to this rule when the patient has a visit with their respective Doctor or Advanced Practice Provider.
 We hope you understand as we take all precautions necessary to keep our most vulnerable patients safe.

 The CDC recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain.
 SNCC encourages all patients/visitors to wear cloth face coverings upon entering and for the duration of your time at SNCC at all locations.
 You could spread COVID-19 to others even if you do not feel sick.